-- 3. Students who need to strengthen basic skills before transitioning to a post-secondary educational program or the workplace. - C. In order for 16 and 17 year old applicants to take the GED® examination, requirements for the GED® Underage Waiver must be met.
-This includes the following: - Take the TABE test and score 9.0 or above; take the practice GED® Ready test and score 70% 145 or above; and complete the GED® Preparation Class with a minimum of 12 hours of class time. - 2.
+- 1. Students who are functioning at the 8th grade level and below. - 2.
+Students who do not have a secondary school diploma or GED® diploma. - 3.
+Students who need to strengthen basic skills before transitioning to a post-secondary educational program or the workplace. - C. In order for 16 and 17 year old applicants to take the GED® examination, requirements for the GED® Underage Waiver must be met.
+This includes the following: - 1.
+Take the TABE test and score 9.0 or above; take the practice GED® Ready test and score 70% 145 or above; and complete the GED® Preparation Class with a minimum of 12 hours of class time. - 2.
 Must have extenuating circumstances which prevent the applicant from pursuing a high school diploma through a traditional high school program. - 3.
 Upon completion of the above requirements, the student must submit three (3) letters of approval including one (1) from the classroom instructor, one from the parent and one from the student stating extenuating circumstances for taking the GED® test. - 4.
 These items must be submitted to the Principal of Santa Rosa Adult School for review.
 The underage waiver request will then be sent to the Director of Workforce Education who, after approval, will submit it to the Florida Department of Education for final approval.
 The final approval will be sent to the student via the student's www.ged.com email account.
 It may take up to one week to complete this process.